fleitz/bpf_ip/README.md

 # 4:49 AM copy a bunch of defines out of iproutes / bcc to get tcbpf-sample.bpf.c compiling, now it gets rejected by the verifier, checking if bpf_trace_printk is not allowed in classifiers? or maybe I'm using the wrong fmt.
 # 5:47 AM not allowed to use skb->local_ip4.
 Why have it and then reject it? kernel tests point to another method. apparently we are deep enough in the network stack that the ip headers are just part of the skb 'data'.
 # 6:03 AM didn't compile because I didn't check if the iphdr code returns null. errno seems so luxurious now.
-# 6:59 AM code is not outputting the expected hex, the kernel test code says it works and iphdr->daddr is almost always 0x0 which is likely a socket listening on 0.0.0.0
+# 6:59 AM code is not outputting the expected hex, the kernel test code says it works and iphdr->daddr is almost always 0x0 which is likely sockets listening on 0.0.0.0.
+Could be IPv6 packets?
 # 7:10 AM finish notes, ideas for making this go quicker, copy all the packet data into a ringbuf and feed it into libpcap / wireshark somehow. voila, universal network packet inspector... with a GUI even... does the same thing as tcpdump / old school bpf. maybe borrow the tcpdump code for writing pcap / pcap-ng format files?